What is Kybella and how is it used?

 Outline the planned treatment area with a surgical pen and apply a 1 cm injection grid to mark the injection sites (Figures 2 and 3).

-- Injections that are too superficial (into the dermis) may result in skin ulceration.
-Do not withdraw the needle from the subcutaneous fat during injection as this could increase the risk of intradermal exposure and potential skin ulceration.
+- Injections that are too superficial (into the dermis) may result in skin ulceration and necrosis.
+Do not withdraw the needle from the subcutaneous fat during injection as this could increase the risk of intradermal exposure and potential skin ulceration and necrosis.

 - If at any time resistance is met as the needle is inserted, indicating the possibility of contact with fascial or nonfat tissue, the needle must be withdrawn to an appropriate depth before the injection is administered.

-- Avoid injecting into other tissues such as the muscle, salivary glands and lymph nodes.
+- Avoid injecting into other tissues such as the muscle, salivary glands, lymph nodes; and artery or vein.

 - Upon needle withdrawal, pressure may be applied to each injection site as necessary to minimize bleeding; an adhesive dressing may be applied.